Make this four-season art project with your kids (or students) today!

 Four Season Fingerprint Art Tree Paint Colors:

-In the following sections, I provide the paint color names I put on a glass plate to make fingerprint leaves and snow to help you determine which colors to use for your fingerprint tree.
-You may not have the same paint colors we used, or the type of acrylic paint you use may not name them the same, which is fine.
+In the following sections, I list the paint colors I used on a glass plate to make fingerprint leaves and snow, to help you determine which colors to use for your fingerprint tree.
+You may not have the same paint colors we used, or the type of acrylic paint you use may be different from ours, which is perfectly fine.
+2 or 3 colors for each season will work.

 To make four-season fingerprint tree art, you only need a smattering of colors in seasonal tones you like.
-However, as shown in the photographs, using multiple seasonal colors to paint each corner of the painting gives the fingerprint leaves more depth and texture and makes the handprint tree look beautiful.
+However, as shown in the photographs, using multiple seasonal colors to paint each corner of the painting gives the fingerprint leaves more depth and texture, making the handprint tree look beautiful.

 Spring Corner of Four Seasons Fingerprint Tree art: